rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 - [27] [output_formats]: add ', u'; this will provide an output selecting single SNPs from each locus randomly

 **TASK**.<br>
-Make these changes in the atom text editor.
+Make these changes in the params file using the atom text editor.
 ```
 atom params-2brad-v1.txt
 ```